Support Page Content

 - Hornet Commons Residence Life Manager

-All violations of University Policy and/or University Housing Services Policy will generally be handled by University Housing Services.
+University Housing Services will generally handle all University Policy and/or University Housing Services Policy violations.
 Incidents involving repeated violations or potential dismissal or expulsion from the University are forwarded to the University Student Conduct Officer.

 Below is a description of the University Housing Services Student Conduct process for students living in the residence halls.

-- If an informal conduct meeting is necessary, the student will be notified about the date, time, and location of their conduct meeting.
-This notification will be through the student’s Sac State email.
+- If an informal conduct meeting is necessary, the student will be notified about the date, time, and location of the meeting through their Sac State email.
 It is the student’s responsibility to check their campus email and be present at the meeting.

-- Failure to attend a scheduled conduct meeting or to reschedule in advance, as outlined in the notification letter, may result in a decision being made in the student’s absence or may result in a hold being placed on the student’s account.
+- Failure to attend a scheduled conduct meeting or to reschedule in advance, as outlined in the notification letter, may result in a decision being made in the student’s absence or a hold being placed on the student’s account.

-- During the conduct meeting the UHS Conduct Officer, will review with the student a summary of the incident and the alleged violations, as well as discuss their behavior in regard to the incident.
+- During the conduct meeting, the UHS Conduct Officer will review a summary of the incident and the alleged violations with the student and discuss the student's behavior regarding the incident.

 - The sanctioning process typically involves two forms of sanctions.
-The first is inactive sanctions that include warnings, probations, etc. These sanctions are listed below.
+The first is inactive sanctions, which include warnings, probations, etc. These sanctions are listed below.
 Other potential sanctions include educational sanctions.
-The UHS Conduct Officer will describe these sanctions and the expectations for these sanctions in person and in the outcome letter.
+The UHS Conduct Officer will describe these sanctions and the expectations for them in person and within the outcome letter.

 - The student may appeal the decision (see Appeals Process below).